Cash-strapped Thai Airways To Seek Restructuring - UrduPoint

 "It is the one way that the airline can operate and the staff still have a job," he said, adding the government would not provide financial support.

-In a statement after the announcement, the airline said it "will not be dissolved or go into liquidation or be declared bankrupt".
+In a statement after the announcement, the airline said it "will not be dissolved or go into liquidation or be declared bankrupt", though its union said some 5,000 staff out of its 20,000-strong team is expected to be let go.

+The finance ministry will also likely reduce its shareholder stake, which means it would no longer be a state enterprise, said a government spokesperson.

 Under Thailand's bankruptcy laws, a company undergoing rehabilitation will not have to repay its creditors during the process, said lawyer Ukrit Detsiri of price Sanond, which represents international hotel chains and food and beverage companies.